 As our former teacher and good friend Gerry Leonidas puts it, “A standard approach across all projects in a company is possible and can be a differentiator for a foundry that does it properly.”

-Inspired by the film and gaming industries, a two-part system offers a potential solution.
+Inspired by the film and gaming industries, a two-part system offers a potential solution for the world of typography.
 Credits would be divided into ‘Leading’ and ‘Development’, which are then divided further into subcategories and titles.
 A singular Leading Credit would mainly include authorship attribution: crediting the underlying idea and concept of the typeface, which suggests a strong visionary and artistic component for the entire project.
 Depending on the size of the project and people involved, design can be split into concept, art direction, lead design, and historical source.
-In the case of multi-script commissions, this categorisation can then be repeated for each script.
+In the case of multiscript commissions, this categorisation can then be repeated for each script.

-The authors and any other roles would be combined under Development Credits, from design, engineering, quality assurance, to consultancy, marketing, external services, publishing, and more.
+The authors and any other roles would be combined under Development Credits, from design, engineering, and quality assurance to consultancy, marketing, external services, publishing, and more.
 Each of these sections could then define specific tasks and level of titles.
 For example, it could look like this:

 Resulting in the title Engineering: Senior programmer.

 The list is flexible and can be reduced or expanded in accordance with the requirements and particularities of each project.
 Team members who make a substantial contribution to the project in any of the categories should be credited and persons with less engagement can be acknowledged with a text like, “Special thanks to” or “With the collaboration of”.